 Section D.18.1 describes the climate change setting for the proposed ECO Substation Project.
-Because this alternative would only shift the proposed ECO Substation site 700 feet to the east, the climate change setting would be the same as described in Section D.18.1.
+Because this alternative would only shift the proposed ECO Substation site 700 feet to the east and change the access route to along the west and southern substation boundary, the climate change setting would be the same as described in Section D.18.1.